 Damian Bazadona is the founder of Situation Interactive, a digital marketing agency for entertainment and experience-based brands.
 Since its inception in 2001, the agency has delivered industry-leading campaigns for some of the biggest names in entertainment including the 2014 NY/NJ Super Bowl, One World Observatory, NBCUniversal, and Wicked on Broadway, among many others.
 Damian also founded The Situation Project, a nonprofit organization whose efforts nurture untapped talent pools by investing in the cultural capital of students in high-performing, arts-deficient NYC public schools through exposure to cultural experiences, institutions, and working professionals.

 He is a graduate of the Arts Leadership Institute (2010) and the Commercial Theatre Institute (2014).
-He is a member of the Venue Committee of the Broadway Green Alliance and has served on the Broadway Security Steering Committee and the Broadway League's Diversity & Inclusion Committee.
-In 2018, he presented at TEDx Broadway, speaking on diversity and inclusion on Broadway.
+He has served on the Broadway Security Steering Committee and The Broadway League's Diversity & Inclusion Committee.
+In 2018, he presented at TEDx Broadway, speaking on diversity and inclusion on Broadway and currently serves on their Leadership Committee.
+He is also the Co-Chair of Equity, Diversity & Inclusion Committee for the Association of Theatrical Press Agents & Managers (ATPAM) – the Broadway union for managers and press agents.

 Susan Sampliner was the company manager for the Broadway production of Wicked since it started rehearsals back in March 2003, until retiring in December 2022.
 She was a company manager for thirty years, dividing her time between the commercial and not-for-profit theater in New York, both on and off Broadway, and spent 8 years as a general manager.
 Susan is a graduate of Brown University and holds a certificate in arts management from SUNY Purchase, where she also taught for two years.
 In 2008, she helped co-found the Broadway Green Alliance, and proudly served as co-chair for 16 years.